Demystifying Legal Separation in California: Your Essential Guide!

 Q1: What is the difference between legal separation and divorce in California?

-A1: While legal separation and divorce both involve couples living apart, legal separation allows couples to remain legally married, while divorce terminates the marriage.
+A1: While legal separation and divorce involve couples living apart, legal separation allows couples to remain legally married, while divorce terminates the marriage.
 Legal separation addresses important matters such as child custody, child support, spousal support, and property division without ending the marriage.

 Q2: Are there residency requirements for filing a legal separation in California?